An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 \subsubsection{Results}

 \textbf{RQ1-1 Answer}: Figure~\ref{fig:buggy_nonbuggy_metric_boxplot} compares the distribution of different code metrics between buggy and non-buggy methods (Figure~\ref{fig:jxpath_14_a} for the Defect4J, and Figure~\ref{fig:jxpath_14_b} for the Bugs.jar datasets).
 These are aggregated results, as we have combined data for all the projects in a specific dataset.
-Results suggest that the median values of all code metrics except for the Readability and Maintainable Index in the buggy methods are larger than the median or Q3 (75$^{th}$ percentile) values in the non-buggy methods.
-Also, for Maintainable Index and Readability, the median of non-buggy methods are larger than the median or Q3 (75$^{th}$ percentile) values in the non-buggy methods.
+Results suggest that the median values of all code metrics, except for the Readability and Maintainable Index, in the buggy methods are larger than the median or Q3 (75$^{th}$ percentile) values in the non-buggy methods.
+Not surprisingly, for the Maintainability Index and Readability, the median of buggy methods is smaller than the median or Q3 (75$^{th}$ percentile) values in the non-buggy methods: less readable and maintainable code is more bug-prone.
 Evidently, the buggy methods are generally larger (LC), more complex (e.g., McCabe, McClure), and less readable than the non-buggy methods.
 These figures imply that buggy and non-buggy distributions are different regarding all code metrics.

 After applying the Wilcoxon Rank Sum Test to find if there is a statistical difference between these two distributions, we found that all of our comparisons for code metrics between buggy and non-buggy methods are statistically significant ($P \le 0.5$).
 Therefore, the null hypothesis is rejected which means that these metrics are able to distinguish between buggy code and non-buggy code.
 We provided the Cliff's delta size values in Table \ref{tab:cliff_buggy_nonbuggy} which shows that effect size values are small or medium in all cases.
 In particular, LC, FanOut, Maintainable Index and, Halstead Effort exhibit better performance than other metrics, because for them the effect size is medium in both datasets.